West Jefferson Avenue–Rouge River Bridge: History

 On August 21, 1922, the two bascule leaves were lowered simultaneously for the first time.
 The bridge was opened to traffic on October 17; at the time, work on the approaches was still ongoing, but operating machinery on the detour bridge failed, necessitating the bridge's removal to allow free passage of river traffic.
 The next year, the federal government completed its planned dredging of the Rouge River.

 In the early 1980s, the county spent $2.2 million to repair portions of the West Jefferson Bridge (as well as doing similar work to the crossing at Dix Avenue).
 These repairs have somewhat altered the West Jefferson Bridge, but it retains its integrity as a significant example of early twentieth-century engineering.
 The bridge was listed on the National Register of Historic Places in 2000, as part of a Multiple Property Submission of historic highway bridges in the state of Michigan.

 The West Jefferson Avenue bridge was hit by the lake freighter Herbert C. Jackson in the early morning of May 12, 2013, causing significant damage to the bridge.
 The bridge operator on duty was heavily intoxicated, and rapidly closed the bridge after opening it and signalling for the freighter to proceed.
 The Herbert C. Jackson, loaded with iron ore bound for the Rouge Steel plant, dropped its anchors and reversed its engines, but could not stop in time.

-The bridge was damaged severely in the 2013 incident, which was technically an allision.
+The bridge was damaged severely in the 2013 incident.
 The Herbert C. Jackson suffered only minor damage, and there were no injuries aboard the freighter or on shore.
 The bridge operator, a 17-year employee of the Wayne County Road Commission, was fired and ordered to pay a $1,000 fine, but was not otherwise criminally charged.
 The bridge was closed to road traffic for over three years while repairs were made, to the displeasure of city leaders in River Rouge, who criticized Wayne County officials for inaction.
 The bridge reopened on August 12, 2016, at a cost of over $20 million, the majority of which was covered by insurance.